alexblnn/Notip/README.md

 ### Reproducing figures

-To speed up of any script using parallelization on CPU cores, use:
+To speed up any script using parallelization on CPU cores, use:

 ```
 python figure_2.py 6